-8.1 Where an employee is absent for a pregnancy-related illness this will be managed in the same way as other sickness absence.
-If absence is at, or after, the beginning of the fourth week before expected week of childbirth, this will trigger the start of maternity leave.
-Maternity leave would then start on the day after the first day of absence.
+8.1 In the event of absence for a pregnancy-related illness this will be managed in the same way as other sickness absence.
+If the absence is at or after the beginning of the fourth week before the expected week of childbirth, this will trigger the start of the maternity leave.
+The maternity leave would then start on the day after the first day of absence.